blazeinfosec/bt2/README.md

 * After launching a reverse shell and exiting from it, all commands sent to the bot have duplicate responses.
 * The 'kill' functionality is not working as it should.
-* After successfully execution of shellcode, the bot dies.
+* After successful execution of shellcode, the bot dies.
 Upon return it fetches the previous messages from the server and executes the shellcode again.
 Need to find a way to avoid fetching of previous messages.